fiso64/slsk-batchdl/README.md

   --create-m3u                 Create an m3u playlist file
-  --m3u-only                   Only create an m3u playlist file with existing tracks and exit --m3u <path>                 Where to place created m3u files (--parent by default)
+  --m3u-only                   Only create an m3u playlist file with existing tracks and exit --m3u <path>                 Where to place created m3u files (--parent by default) --yt-dlp                     Use yt-dlp to download tracks that weren't found on Soulseek. yt-dlp must be availble from the command line.
+  --yt-dlp-f <format>          yt-dlp audio format (default: "bestaudio/best")

   --search-timeout <timeout>   Maximal search time (default: 15000) --download-max-stale-time <time> Maximal download time with no progress (default: 80000)